skogseth/hzrd/README.md

 # hzrd
-Provides shared mutability by utilizing hazard pointers for memory reclamation.
+Provides shared, mutable state by utilizing hazard pointers.

 The core concept of the crate is to trade memory for speed.
 The containers avoid locking the value, and instead accumulate garbage: Excess data that will need to be freed at a later point.
 The garbage collection is controlled using hazard pointer.
 Each reader of the value can hold one reference to the value.
 If the value of the container is swapped, then the reference they hold is kept valid through their hazard pointer.
 They can then (at some later point) drop the reference, and the value will be cleaned up _at some point_.

 The crate currently provides two core interfaces:

-- `HzrdCell`
+- HzrdCell
-- `HzrdReader`/`HzrdWriter`
+- HzrdReader/HzrdWriter

-## `HzrdCell`
+## HzrdCell

-The `HzrdCell` aims to provide something akin to a multithreaded version of std's `Cell`-type.
+HzrdCell aims to provide something akin to a multithreaded version of std's Cell-type.
 A basic example:

 ```rust
 use hzrd::HzrdCell;